Porcellio scaber: Habitat

-Porcellio scaber loses water by diffusion through its permeable exoskeleton which lacks a waxy cuticle.
-Because of this, to avoid desiccation, it often seeks out environments with humid air and plenty of ground moisture, preferably cold to minimize rate of water loss, and dark to avoid detection by predators.
+Like other species of woodlouse, Porcellio scaber loses water by diffusion through its permeable exoskeleton which lacks a waxy cuticle.
+Because of this it often seeks out small and narrow spaces to minimise water loss, avoiding bright light to prevent desiccation,.
 It lives in a wide variety of damp habitats but it is less dependent on high levels of humidity than Oniscus asellus.

 Feeding

 Porcellio scaber is a detritivore – it mainly feeds on decaying leaf litter but will consume any rotting plant matter.
 Living plants are of limited nutritional value for these woodlice which prefer to feed on the bacteria and fungi which cause decay.
 P. scaber has very sensitive olfactory receptors that allow it detect the smell of microbial activity and to locate food.